 - Regular Inspections: Conduct annual checks by certified professionals to identify potential issues.

-- Eco-Friendly Practices: Use biodegradable cleaning agents to align with the UAE’s sustainability goals.
+- Eco-Friendly Practices: Use biodegradable cleaning agents to align with DUBAI’s sustainability goals.

-- Cost Analysis of Sandwich Panel Cabins in the UAE (2,000 words)
+Cost Analysis of Sandwich Panel Cabin in Dubai

-While specific pricing is avoided, this section explores the factors influencing the cost of sandwich panel cabins in the UAE and their cost-effectiveness compared to traditional construction methods.
+While specific pricing is avoided, this section explores the factors influencing the cost of sandwich panel cabin in DUBAI and their cost-effectiveness compared to traditional construction methods.

 Cost Factors